kaelthasmanu/SquidStats/README.md

     pip install -r requirements.txt
   ```
 3. Create a .env file in the project root and add the following content:
-  Note: for use MARIADB need your own database running
+  \n Note: for use MARIADB need your own database running
   ```bash
     SQUID_HOST="127.0.0.1"
     SQUID_PORT=3128